pyouroboros/ouroboros/README.md

 - `--keep-tag`, `-k` Only monitor if updates are made to the tag of the image that the container was created with instead of using `latest`.
 This will enable [watchtower](https://github.com/v2tec/watchtower)-like functionality.
   - Default is `False`.
   - Environment variable: `KEEPTAG=true`
 - `--metrics-addr` What address for the prometheus endpoint to bind to.
-Runs on `127.0.0.1` by default if `--metrics-addr` is not supplied.
+This arg is best suited for `ouroboros-cli`.
-  - Default is `127.0.0.1`.
+  - Default is `0.0.0.0`.
-  - Environment variable: `METRICS_ADDR=127.0.0.1`
+  - Environment variable: `METRICS_ADDR=0.0.0.0`
 - `--metrics-port` What port to run prometheus endpoint on.
 Running on port `8000` by default if `--metrics-port` is not supplied.
   - Default is `8000`.
   - Environment variable: `METRICS_PORT=8000`